Key Takeaway

 Yes, you can travel with semaglutide by air, car, or train.
 Pack it in your carry-on with an insulated case, keep it cool, and bring your prescription label.

 Yes, you can travel with semaglutide.
-The TSA allows injectable medications through airport security when they are accompanied by a prescription label.
+The TSA allows injectable medications through airport security when they're accompanied by a prescription label.
 Pack your semaglutide pen or vial in your carry-on bag with an insulated travel case to maintain proper temperature, and bring your needles and syringes alongside the labeled medication.

 Flying With Semaglutide